SNNafi/note-app-android/README.md

 # note-app-android
 A very basic note app in native android
-It doesn't follow in design pattern
+It doesn't follow any design pattern